-This year’s wedding season weather has been very mixed, so it is wise to make plans in case your day is wet.
+Last year’s wedding season weather was very mixed, so it is wise to make plans in case your 2020 wedding day is wet too.
 Below are quick and easy ways to ensure that rain does not affect your wedding day.

-Surprising wet weather can make wedding pictures more striking and romantic.
+Surprisingly, wet weather can make wedding pictures more striking and romantic.
 The overcast sky and darkened light can create soft-focus lighting and dramatic backdrops.
-Wedding pictures in the rain rarely look boring and standard: Look for yourself on wedding photographers' blogs and the most creative pictures are often taken in adverse conditions or low-level lighting.

 Wet weather pictures also give more options for fun and stylish props such as umbrella’s, wellies and opportunities for those candid moments when your new husband helps with your train or carries the umbrella.

-In terms of guest pictures, these can be taken inside, or multiple colour co-ordinated umbrellas can make for a captivating moment.
+In terms of guest pictures, these can be taken inside, or multiple, colour co-ordinated umbrellas can make for a captivating photo.
 When picking your photographer, make sure that they enjoy wet weather and are willing to get wet to ensure you get those rare moments.

 Most bridal looks are made to last the day, and this will include dealing with adverse weather.
 However, if you know in advance that your day will be rainy, it is worth catching up with your makeup artist and hairdresser to re-check your style and make sure it will last.